sbarisic/E78_14T/README.md

 # BOSCH 0 280 158 117
+Note - none of these are confirmed as of yet

+545 cm3/min
+630 cm3/min @ 4 bar

 ### Injector voltage offset as a function of battery voltage
 | VBAT (V)   | Offset (ms)   |